UniversalDependencies/docs/_en/feat/Degree.md

 The following adverbs with PTB tag `RBR` also have this feature:

-* _harder, faster, later, longer, higher, easier, earlier, further, farther, sooner, lower, closer, better, worse, less, quicker, slower_
+* _more, harder, faster, later, longer, higher, easier, earlier, further, farther, sooner, lower, closer, better, worse, less, quicker, slower_

 ### <a name="Sup">`Sup`</a>: superlative, third degree